Toyota Partners With China's Momenta To Commercialize HD Maps For Self-Driving Vehicles

 The HD maps are a lower-cost method of determining navigation compared to the laser-based radar systems that Alphabet Inc. (NASDAQ: GOOGL) (NASDAQ: GOOGL) subsidiary Waymo and startup Pony.ai use, the Nikkei noted.

-Momenta said that the company intends to pursue "both mass-production passenger vehicles and full autonomy for a mobility service vehicle," and the Toyota partnership with play an "important role" in that direction.
+Momenta said that the company intends to pursue "both mass-production passenger vehicles and full autonomy for mobility service vehicle," and the Toyota partnership with play an "important role" in that direction.

 The startup was founded in 2016 by former Microsoft Corporation (NASDAQ: MSFT) researcher Cao Xudong.